unChaz/sci-fi-5e/srd/equipment/magic_items.md

 | 5    | 5       | Nothing can pass through the barrier.
 Walls, floors, and ceilings can pass through at your discretion.            |
 | 6    | 0       | The barrier deactivates.                                                                                          |

-The cube loses charges when the barrier is targeted by certain spells or comes into contact with certain spell or magic item effects, as shown in the table below.
+The cube loses charges when the barrier is targeted by certain spells or comes into contact with certain spell or alien artifact effects, as shown in the table below.

 | Spell or Item    | Charges Lost |
 |------------------|--------------|